Home

 Pathogens that grow slowly and accumulate over the course of decades may play a strong role in many chronic diseases.
 These bacteria are transmitted in a variety of ways: mother to fetus, sperm to embryo, and among families and social groups.
 Particular patient groups without the benefit of a fully functioning immune system, specifically newborn infants, people who already have illnesses, and the elderly, are uniquely susceptible to pathogens.

 Those who use or consume any of the foods, drugs, and supplements which exert immunosuppressive effects are also uniquely predisposed to acquire new bacteria and permit them to reproduce.
-These substances include: immunosuppressants, beta-lactam antibiotics such as penicillin, high levels of vitamin D, and corticosteroids.
+These substances include: immunosuppressants, beta-lactam antibiotics such as penicillin, high levels of vitamin D, and corticosteroidsA first-line treatment for a number of diseases.
+Corticosteroids work by slowing the innate immune response.
+This provides some patients with temporary symptom palliation but exacerbates the disease over the long-term by allowing chronic pathogens to proliferate..

 The acquisition of new bacteria is only one factor in the when and why chronic diseases strike.
 Bacteria are capable of rapidly changing their genetic structure – and can become more pathogenic and harder to kill with traditional therapies – through processes like horizontal gene transfer.
 Also, bacteria are allowed to proliferate because of a weak immune response, for which they themselves are at least partially responsible.